aoxqt4312-lang/test7/README.md

 https://github.com/pofesk0/DuressKeyboardLite/releases/latest
 https://f-droid.org/packages/duress.keyboard.lite/

-It has a higher target SDK, but fewer features, and reset there doesn't delete FRP, therefore don't bind backups to Google accounts (strongly recommended).
+It has a higher target SDK, but fewer features, and reset there doesn't delete FRP, so don't bind backups to Google accounts (strongly recommended).
 Because their IDs can remain after reset if your phone has FRP.
 </details>

 </details>